Instant Pot Minestrone Soup

 Anupama Chopra

 I made this before but used canned cannellini beans (dried were not available) added them after a quick pressure cook of the veggie ingredients.
 The second time I made it with dried beans with no soak and 40 minutes was not nearly enough to cook the beans.
 Will try again with an overnight soak.
-A delicious recipe nonetheless!
+A delicious recipe nonetheless!4 stars

 Justine